SDearing/ZSL-The-Climate-Menace/README.md

 * Interviews: During this development process we will interview our client, the first will be for the client to present their requirements for the app.
 During this interview, we will take extensive notes to ensure we remember and understand the requirements of the clients.
 The other interview will be when we present the final version of the app.
 * Presentations: It is vital that we have good presentation skills, this is so we can keep the clients attention during the presentations and to make sure our ideas for the app are presented in a clear and interesting manner.
 * Prototyping: While developing our app, we will first create a version of the app which will only fufil some of the requirements of the user, creating the first prototype.
 We will then develop upon the prototype to add more features to the app creating a new prototype, we will then iterate this process and until the app is fully developed.
+* SCRUM: SCRUM was used to break down the aims of our project into user stories/objectives to plan out the project, to ensure that we complete the aims given by ZSL fully.
+We completed user stories by planning multiple sprints to ensure that the work was completed.
 ### Schedule

 -Monday 2nd-Sunday 8th: Create Idea for project